cau-se/python-oceandsls/cp-dsl/README.md

 To try it out, we generate files for UVic with:

-`python -m cp-dsl -u -f input/UVic/configuration.oconf`
+`python -m cp-dsl -f input/UVic/configuration.oconf`

 The results will appear in `input/UVic/gen`

-## Using language-server
+# Using language-server
 not yet supported

 # Change or add templates